 Elkonin sound boxes: An evidence-based literacy strategy

-Elkonin sound boxes can help students develop phonemic awareness by focusing on segmenting and blending the sounds in words.
+With Elkonin sound boxes, students focus on segmenting and blending the sounds in words.
 Segmenting is breaking a word apart into its individual sounds.
 Blending is putting the individual sounds together to say the word.
 Read on to learn how to use Elkonin sound boxes to teach these important skills.

 Download$opens in a new tab

-Objective: Students will use Elkonin sound boxes to segment words into phonemes and blend them back together.
+Objective: Students will use Elkonin sound boxes to segment words into phonemes.
+Then they’ll blend them back together.

 Grade levels (with standards):